Simulate UNION with BLOBs

 - we can perform an

-itself - We can prioritise results from either table.
+UNION-like statement with tables containingBLOBfields, where our uniqueness criteria don't imply theBLOBitself - We can prioritise results from either table.
 E.g. I know

-has newer versiond of the file and I'd prefer having the newer version available.
+table_2has newer versiond of the file and I'd prefer having the newer version available.

 Bonus

-You can apply the prioritisation also with simple UNION
+You can apply the prioritisation also with simple UNION statements, particularly if you have odd fields like length(file_content) which would render the duplicate removal useless:

 SELECT prop_id, seq_num, description, file_name, content_length, src, RW